 Throughout the programme will develop skills and confidence that will support their ongoing recovery and improve self-esteem and wellbeing.
-The programme is funded by Quartet Community Foundation and is completely free to participants.
+The programme is funded by The National Lottery Community Fund and is completely free to participants.

 The project is the first of its kind, run by women for women.
 It offers women the opportunity to step outside of their day-to-day lives and spend some time in a safe space learning new skills, creating positive social connections and a break from focusing on their addiction.

 The women who take part report improvements in their physical health, their relationships with their families, their self-esteem and enjoyment of life.
 Some of these women return as peer mentors.

 As part of the Hawthorn Project, women learn woodland skills such as fire lighting, outdoor cooking, plant, wildlife and birdsong identification, crafts and tool use.
 This is all taught in such a way so as to improve confidence, encourage peer support and teamwork, and of course to be enjoyable.
 All the activities are non-compulsory – we recognise the value of a good cup of tea and a chat!
 All we ask is our women come with a positive attitude and allow those who are doing activities to do so with encouragement and positivity.

 Women who attend the project say that it gives them something to look forward to each week, and a reason to stay sober.

 This project can dramatically change lives, creating a positive support network that will last beyond the duration of the project; women will have the support network, the tools and resources they need to continue their recovery.

-Once the project is over participants are encouraged to join one of the volunteering and conservation opportunities at Tortworth Forest Centre which aims to support individuals in recovery.
+When participants feel ready, we offer support to join one of the volunteering and conservation opportunities at Tortworth Forest Centre which aims to support individuals in recovery.